-As discussed in Note 2, 2,000,000 PIPE Warrants were issued to the PIPE Investors as of the closing of the Merger pursuant to subscription agreements.
-The warrants provide the PIPE Investors the right to purchase up to 2,000,000 shares of Common Stock at an exercise price of \$11.50.
-Additionally, on the Closing Date of the Merger, the Company issued 54,000 A.G.P.
+As discussed in Note 2, 20,000 PIPE Warrants were issued to the PIPE Investors as of the closing of the Merger pursuant to subscription agreements.
+The warrants provide the PIPE Investors the right to purchase up to 20,000 shares of Common Stock at an exercise price of \$1,150.
+Additionally, on the Closing Date of the Merger, the Company issued 540 A.G.P.
 Warrants to an advisor for services provided directly related to the Merger.
-The warrants provide the advisor the right to purchase up to 54,000 shares of Common Stock at an exercise price of \$11.00 per share.
+The warrants provide the advisor the right to purchase up to 540 shares of Common Stock at an exercise price of \$1,100 per share.

-The warrants issued to the PIPE Investors and the advisor (collectively the "Liability Classified Warrants") contain materially the same terms and are exercisable for a period of five years, beginning on October 22, 2023.
+The warrants issued to the PIPE Investors and the advisor contain materially the same terms and are exercisable for a period of five years, beginning on October 22, 2023.